 3. Open Password Depot on your smartphone.
 You should now be able to see and open the database you have just downloaded in the Database Manager.

-HINT: Your database is always encrypted, also if you send it by email.
+Note: Your database is always encrypted, even if you send it by email.

 1. Download the Password Depot Android app from the Google Play Store and install it on your device.

 2. Connect it to your computer, e.g. through Bluetooth or USB cable, and open the Windows Explorer.
 Now, open the directory where you have stored your databases on your local system.
 By default this is

 Please select the database you would like to copy to your smartphone.
 Right click on the file and select Copy.